 The Legislature should establish a workforce pipeline for the operation and maintenance of battery-electric buses and the installation and maintenance of their requisite charging infrastructure.
-The program should include grants and stipends for under-resourced and underrepresented communities and the operators and crewpersons of retiring fossil fuel fleets.
+The program should include grants and stipends for underserved and underrepresented communities and the operators and crewpersons of retiring fossil fuel fleets.

-6.7 Prepare for a Just Industrial Transition
+7.7 Prepare for a Just Industrial Transition